jackrobertscott/nuggets/README.md

 ### `<Out />`

-This component is used to render and format text.
+This component is used to render and adjust text.

 ```tsx
 import { Out } from 'nuggets';